 Wild forms of banana has its origin in the tropical parts of Asia.
 However, the Arabians started growing banana plant in the northern parts of Africa.
 Today, Bananas are grown in at least 107 countries, primarily for their fruit, and to a lesser extent to make fiber, banana wine and as ornamental plants.

 Nutmeg is a spice used for seasoning foods in Africa.
-It originally originated in the Moluccas in Indonesia.
+It originated in the Moluccas in Indonesia.
 European traders introduced nutmeg to Africa.

-Cumin is a seasoning common to African food, It was originally planted in the ancient Egypt around the eastern Mediterranean and India and was first used in North African cooking before being introduced to the Central parts of Africa.
+Cumin is a seasoning common to African food, It was originally planted in the ancient Egypt around the eastern Mediterranean and India.
+It was first used in North African cooking before being introduced to the Central parts of Africa.
 Cumin is commonly used as basis in sauces to accompany chicken and other meat dishes.
 Mostly grown small scale in compound gardens.

 The plantain is a common day African food and member of the banana family.
 Plantains can be used for cooking at any stage of ripeness, and very ripe plantain can be eaten raw.
 As the plantain ripens, it becomes sweeter and its color changes from green to yellow to black, just like bananas.
 Plantains are a staple food in the tropical regions of the world.

 This is mostly an Asian plant, but has been in use by the ancient Egyptians for a long time.
 It was recorded among the bible as part of the foods the Israelites ate while in Egypt.
 Garlic is one of the most indispensable ingredients around, and plays a central role in Mediterranean and Asian cookery.
 A bulb composed of many individual cloves enclosed in a thin white, mauve or purple skin, it’s quite fiery, pungent and crunchy when raw.
 As it cooks it becomes more mellow and creamy.
 It’s mainly available dried, but fresh (also known as ‘wet’ or ‘green’) garlic, which has a mild flavour.